robotpy/pynetworktables2js/README.rst

 pynetworktables2js
 ==================

-A library that forwards NetworkTables key/values over a Websocket, so that you can easily write your dashboard in HTML5 + JavaScript.
+A cross platform library that forwards NetworkTables key/values over a Websocket, so that you can easily write a Driver Station Dashboard for your robot in HTML5 + JavaScript.

 This library does not provide a full dashboard solution, but is intended to provide the necessary plumbing for one to create one with only knowledge of HTML/Javascript.
-Because the communication layer uses NetworkTables, you can connect to all FRC languages (C++, Java, LabVIEW, Python).
+Because the communications layer uses NetworkTables, you can connect to all FRC languages (C++, Java, LabVIEW, Python).

+.. note:: NetworkTables is a protocol used for robot communication in the
+          FIRST Robotics Competition, and can be used to talk to SmartDashboard/SFX.
+It does not have any security, and should never be used on untrusted networks.

 Installation
 ============